sc-ventures/cloudbreak-documentation/docs/gcp-launch.md

 **Steps**

-1. In order to use the Cloud Deployment Manager, you must install the Google cloud SDK on your machine.
+1. In order to use the Cloud Deployment Manager, you must install the Google Cloud SDK on your machine.
 The SDK contains the gcloud CLI tool, which is used to deploy Cloudbreak.

-    For instructions, refer to [Installing Google Cloud SDK](https://cloud.google.com/sdk/downloads) in Google Cloud documentation.
+    For instructions, refer to [Installing Google Cloud SDK](https://cloud.google.com/sdk/downloads) in the Google Cloud documentation.
+Make sure to perform all of the steps and validate that the `gcloud` command works on your computer.
+Only after validating, proceed to the next step.

+1. Log in to GitHub (https://github.com/).

+1. Download the "cbd-quickstart" Hortonworks repo located at `https://github.com/hortonworks/cbd-quickstart` onto your computer.

+[Comment]: <> (Should we tell people to fork this or to download it?)

+1. On your computer, browse to the `cbd-quickstart/gcp`.

 [Comment]: <> (https://cloud.google.com/sdk/gcloud/)

-1. Open a text editor and paste the following into the file:
+1. Open the vm_template_config.yaml file in a text editor.

-    <pre>region: us-central1
-zone: us-central1-a
-instance_type: n1-standard-4
-ssh_pub_key: ....
-os_user: cloudbreak
-user_email: admin@example.com
-user_password: cloudbreak</pre>

-2. Edit the file by updating the parameters:
+1. Edit the file by updating the parameter values:

     | Parameter | Description | Default |
 |---|---|---|